A clean ride, in every sense.

 PRISM is built around passengers, with a functional exterior and maximized interior space.
 Optional autonomous driving allows freedom in motion.
 This basic vehicle consists of the cabin and two independent drive modules.
 Each drive module contains suspension, a motor, and a small internal battery.
 Drive modules can be paired with different passenger cores.
 Larger vehicles would use greater numbers of these modules to add stability, power, and range.
 The system honors simplicity and truth of function with a logical, minimal solution that is unmistakably Polestar.

-Though already familiar with Polestar as a company, I did research to understand the essence of a Polestar product.
+Though already familiar with Polestar, I researched their brand philosophy to understand the essence of a Polestar product.

 Elegant & Efficient